 How do we get there

-Once we have a mission statement which is general, it is time to work on the how.
-You work in the following areas – long and short-term goals, culture, conversations, support, customer interaction, peer support, growth opportunities, communications and you can add more.
+Once we have a mission statement, it is time to move on the how.
+The following are topics you need to address – long and short-term goals, culture, conversations, support, customer interaction, peer support, growth opportunities, communications, and anything else relevant to your team.

-Work on each topic separately and discuss with your team how it should look like to meet your mission statement.
+Discuss each topic separately about how it should look like to meet your mission statement.

 You can ask questions and get proposals from the team members.
 If people are clueless, ask for examples from their history.
 When did they feel it went pretty well?
 Try to analyze why it went well and what can they learn from the experience.